SgfdDttt/sara/README.md

     * [x] question
 * [ ] get someone from the lab to try this out
 * [x] write section about Prolog
+* [ ] get interactive session and test all scripts
 * [ ] add license